 The very first step is to harvest data from the registered service endpoint in the GBIF registry.
-If multiple services are registered we prefer Darwin Core Archives (Dwc-A).
+If multiple services are registered we prefer Darwin Core Archives.
 On every dataset details page you can see all registered services in the external data section of the summary block.
-Similarily they are also included in a dataset detail from our JSON API.
+Similarily they are also included in a dataset detail from our REST API.

-Each fragment subsequently is then processed into a standard, Darwin Core based form which we call the verbatim representation of an occurrence.
-This form is very similar to a Darwin Core Archive star record, but it is a bit more structured and we limit the stored extensions to just 12 that we actually understand.
+Each fragment is then processed into a standard, Darwin Core-based form which we call the verbatim representation of an occurrence.
+This form is very similar to a Darwin Core Archive star record, but it is a little more structured and we limit the stored extensions to just 12 that we process further.
 At this stage the value of any individual term of a record is still untyped and has the exact verbatim value as found during crawling.

 Parsing has the biggest impact on ABCD fragments as these need to be translated to Darwin Core terms.
-We are still in the middle of improving the ABCD transformation, that's why you currently will not find all ABCD content in the verbatim version of a record.
+We are still in the middle of improving the ABCD transformation, this is why you currently will not find all ABCD content in the verbatim version of a record.

-For the interpreted records we use Darwin Core terms as much as possible, but there are some cases when we needed to mint new terms in the GBIF namespace.
-Often these are very GBIF specific things, but in some cases we opted against existing terms in favor of consistency in our API.
+For the interpreted records we use Darwin Core terms as much as possible, but there are some cases when we needed to create new terms in the GBIF namespace.
+Often these are very GBIF-specific things, but in some cases we opted against existing terms in favour of consistency in our API.
 This is primarily the case for anything related to accuracy.
 Darwin Core sometimes represents accuracy by providing a minimum and a maximum term, sometimes there is an explicit precision or accuracy term.
-We decided to be consistent and always use a single term, e.g. depth, accompanied by a matching accuracy term, in this case depthAccuracy.
+We decided to be consistent and always use a single term, for example depth, accompanied by a matching accuracy term, in this case depthAccuracy.

 For the vertical position of the occurrence Darwin Core provides a wealth of terms.
-Sadly it is often not clear how to use (min/max)elevationInMeters, (min/max)depthInMeters and (min/max)distanceAboveSurfaceInMeters in more complex cases.
+Sadly it is often not clear how to use (minimum/maximum)elevationInMeters, (minimum/maximum)depthInMeters and (minimum/maximum)distanceAboveSurfaceInMeters in more complex cases.
 We decided to keep it simple and only use elevation and depth together with their accuracy terms to represent the vertical position.
-The absolute elevation is given as a decimal in meters and should point at the exact location of the occurrence.
-It is the coordinates vertical position in a 3-dimensional coordiante system.
+The absolute elevation is given as a decimal in metres and should point at the exact location of the occurrence.
+It is the coordinate’s vertical position in a 3-dimensional coordiante system.
 Depth is a relative value indicating the distance to the surface of the earth, whether that’s terrestrial or water.
 We preferred the term depth over distanceAboveSurface as it is very common for sea observations and rarely used for above ground distances.

 All geographical area terms in Darwin Core are processed, but only country is interpreted as a fixed enumeration matching the current ISO countries.
 When no country but a coordinate was published, we derive a country from the coordinate using our reverse geocoding API.

 For a hierarchical, taxonomic search and consistent metrics to work all records need to be tied to a single taxonomy.
-As there is still no single taxonomy existing that covers all known names GBIF builds it’s own GBIF backbone on top of the Catalog of Life.
-The higher classification above family level exclusively comes from the Catalogue of Life, while lower taxa can be added in an automated way from other taxonomic datasets available through the GBIF Checklist Bank.
+As there is still no single taxonomy existing that covers all known names GBIF builds it’s own GBIF backbone based on the Catalogue of Life.
+The higher classification above family level exclusively comes from the Catalogue of Life, while lower taxa can be added in an automated way from other taxonomic datasets available through the GBIF Checklist Bank

 - In case of homonyms or similar spelled names the service has a way to verify the potential matches.

-- In case the given scientific name is not (yet) part of the GBIF backbone we can at least match the record to some higher taxon, e.g. the genus.
+- In case the given scientific name is not (yet) part of the GBIF backbone we can at least match the record to some higher taxon, such as the genus.

-Fuzzy name matching, matching to higher or no taxa are issue flags we assign to records.
+Fuzzy name matching, matching to higher taxon or matching to no taxon are issue flags we assign to records.

 Dates and time can come in various formats, locales and terms in Darwin Core.
-The majority of dates comes as simple strings, but the recording date might be a complex one defined by multiple terms.
-In general we use our date parser to process verbatim values which prefers the ISO 8601 date format.
+The majority of dates come as simple strings, but the recording date might be a complex one defined by multiple terms.
+In general we use our date parser to process verbatim values which prefer the ISO 8601 date format.